Changissnz/selfinterest/README.md

 equivalent demand for control to conserve and maintain; as with many dichotomies, the differences somehow must merge together for the ends of one, but merge too soon and there would be none that can work the role of either halves.
 In the realm of knowing, a genuine interest in knowing better is morally superior to that of knowing more, in the likeness of present greed and future exploitation.
+The "knowing better" is not necessarily about reduction of scale of knowing in comparison with "knowing more".
 And the part of one knowing better can only be categorized as such when those related to that one share compatible bases for living and acting, a concept that turns political in practice, demonstrated by the quality of the corresponding artificial axioms defined, agreed upon, and prescribed en masse.
 The occupations of scientist and philosopher exemplify the discrepancy between prestige and foundation.
 In some societies of the past, doctors were viewed as low-level agents, the primary fact of their tending more to the natural world of pathology and medicine as reason for the view.
 In a parallel perspective, scientists and philosophers are also low-level agents, and the social consequence of this is that they are sometimes viewed as idiots.